Sneed-Group/wink-browser/README.md

 ### Extension Security

-Extensions run in a secure sandbox with:
+Extensions run in an even more secure sandbox with:

 - JavaScript code filtering to block potentially harmful patterns
 - Limited API access based on permissions